Tishan Hsu: Liquid Circuit

 Rose Art Museum, Brandeis University, Waltham, Massachusetts: October 23, 2020–January 10, 2021

-Learn more about Tishan Hsu and the exhibition with the Tishan Hsu: Liquid Circuit publication, available online and in the Hammer Store.
+Learn more about Tishan Hsu and the exhibition with the Tishan Hsu: Liquid Circuit publication, available in the Hammer Store.

 Lead Underwriting support of SculptureCenter’s presentation of Tishan Hsu: Liquid Circuit is provided by Richard Chang / Domus Collection, and Joyce Liu.